-- 1) Refuse containers are emptied at regular intervals. - 2) There is an 'Out of Hours' service in place to remove bulk items.
+- 1) There is a regular Cleaning Service to the premises. - 2) Regular checks by Caretakers minimise risk of waste accumulation. - 3) Refuse containers are emptied at regular intervals. - 4) There is an 'Out of Hours' service in place to remove bulk items.